HermiTech-LLC/HermiSim-DynamicsViewer/README.md

 ___
 ## Overview

-This Robotics Simulation Suite is a sophisticated application designed for loading URDF/XML files, rendering objects in a 3D space, and running robotic simulations using a physics engine.
+This Robotics Simulation Suite is an application designed for loading URDF/XML files, rendering objects in a 3D space, and running robotic simulations using a physics engine.
 The application supports multiple tabs and functionalities to provide a comprehensive simulation environment.

 ## Features